TheImplementer/pg-explorer/README.md

 ## Features

 - Connect to any PostgreSQL database
-- Execute SQL queries with syntax highlighting and auto-completion
+- Execute SQL queries with syntax highlighting and database-aware auto-completion
-- Intelligent SQL editor with context-aware suggestions
+- Intelligent SQL editor with schema-aware suggestions for tables and columns
+- Context-sensitive SQL autocompletion adapts to what you're typing
 - Browse database schema and tables
 - Export query results to CSV
 - Copy results to clipboard